Sam-Shorty/make_openvpn/README.md

 For work I had to create various VPNs for various clients all independent from them on the same machine, thinking that it could be useful to other users, I decided to adapt the script to be used by anyone who needed a similar solution.

+# DEPENDENCIES
+Make sure you have OpenVPN and Easy-RSA installed on your system.

 # CREATE VPN SERVER

 To create the VPN server you have to use the make_openvpn.sh script.